SlowDash integrates Python scripts written by users, with features including:

 will enable editing of the Python scripts on the

-careful systems run processes only in Docker containers, where the
+is strictly controlled.
+Some secure systems run processes only in Docker

-container system runs on a virtual machine (in case the container is
+containers, where the container system runs on a virtual machine (in

-have an option to specify which configuration file to use.
+command has an option to specify which

-script (of name test
+a script (named test

 ) has a function like this